 - 7. The DPC engaged with both the Data Subject and Respondent in relation to the subject matter of the complaint.
-Further to the DPC's engagement with the Respondent on 28 December 2022, the Respondent advised that they were of the view that no grounds for the removal of the content existed under Article 17 of the GDPR. - 8.
-The DPC continued to engage with both the Data Subject and the Respondent (via the Recipient SA) in order to bring about an amicable resolution to the complaint.
-Over the course of the handling of the complaint, the DPC maintained regular contact with the Data Subject to keep them informed of the progression and status of their complaint - 9.
-On 12 May 2023, the Respondent contacted the DPC to indicate that following a further review of the content by their specialist team, the content had been removed from the Respondent's platform. - 10.
-On 16 May 2023, the DPC wrote to the Data Subject via the Recipient SA, seeking their views on the action taken by the Respondent.
+Further to the DPC's first engagement with the Respondent on this matter, the Respondent advised that they had further reviewed the complaint.
+Following this review, they remained of the view that the content did not violate the Respondent's Terms of Service or Community Standards and therefore no grounds for the removal of the content existed under Article 17 of the GDPR. - 8.
+The DPC continued to engage with both the Data Subject and the Respondent in order to bring about an amicable resolution to the complaint.
+Over the course of the handling of the complaint, the DPC maintained regular contact with the Data Subject to keep them informed of the progression and status of their complaint. - 9.
+On 27 June 2023, the Respondent contacted the DPC to indicate that they had further reviewed the complaint.
+Following this review, the Respondent indicated that the content in question had been restricted, meaning that the content was no longer visible on the Respondent's platform for users within the EU. - 10.
+On 3 July 2023, the DPC wrote to the Data Subject via the Recipient SA, seeking their views on the actions taken by the Respondent, and also stating that the DPC's understanding of restricting access to content in the EU includes both the EEA and the UK.
+The Recipient SA thereafter issued this correspondence to the Data Subject on 6 July 2023.
 In this correspondence, the DPC requested a reply, within a stated timeframe. - 11.
-On 13 June 2023, the Recipient SA confirmed to the DPC that no response had been received from the Data Subject. - 12.
-On 15 June 2023, and in light of the foregoing, the DPC wrote to the Recipient SA noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case and inform the Respondent.
-On the same day, the Recipient SA confirmed receipt of the DPC correspondence, which had advised that the complaint was deemed withdrawn. - 13.
-In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.
+On 28 July 2023, the Recipient SA confirmed to the DPC, that no response had been received from the Data Subject - 12.
+On 29 August 2023, and in light of the foregoing, the DPC wrote to the Recipient SA noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case and inform the

+Respondent.
+On 13 September 2023, the Recipient SA confirmed receipt of the DPC correspondence, which had advised that the complaint was deemed withdrawn.

+13. In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.